 - Employment—Working hourly on a faculty member's project can be a great way to get initial exposure, training and experience.
-Search for student jobs including the designation of UGRA I and II.
+Search for student jobs under the Job Family "Stu Technical Services."
 Learn more on the Office of Human Resources website.

 - Internships—Internships can help students gain experience in a particular field.
-Internships are often off-campus, and can be research-based or focus on career skills beyond research.
-A good place to look for internships is the GoldPASS website, the University of Minnesota’s professional job, internship, and volunteer database.
-Learn more on the GoldPASS website.
+Internships are often off-campus, and can be research-based and/or focus on career skills beyond research.
+A good place to look for internships is the GoldPASS powered by HandShake website, the University of Minnesota’s professional job, internship, and volunteer database.
+Some departments may offer course credit for internships.
+You should check with your department to determine if credit is an option.
+Learn more about internship options on the GoldPASS powered by HandShake website.

 Step 2 - Identify interests